 Hit the road from Quito to Rio on a 65-day adventure.
 Begin by discovering the best of Ecuador and Peru as you explore the Andes, Amazon and Pacific Coast.
 In the Amazon experience a jungle homestay with nature walk and from here, travel through colonial cities and Inca ruins en-route to Lima.
 Go on to ponder the mysteries of the Nazca Lines, admire soaring condors at Colca Canyon and hang out with locals of Lake Titicaca before hiking the Inca Trail.
 The Great South American Journey includes travelling through Chile’s Atacama Desert and a 4x4 crossing of the white salt flats of Bolivia.
 Explore everything between Buenos Aires and Rio – get your hands dirty on a ranch, admire Iguassu Falls, soak up the sunshine in Ilha Grande and experience the carnival spirit of Rio.

-Activities: Hiking, Parks & Nature Reserves, Local Culture & Cuisine, History, Wildlife, Trekking
+Activities: Wildlife, Parks & Nature Reserves, Trekking, Hiking, History, Local Culture & Cuisine

 Accommodation: Not Rated%

 Guide (Language): english